 Blog content is useful for sharing on social media

-If you take the time to create regular content for your photography blog, you’ll soon build up a bank of articles that you can be sharing on social media.
-You’ll get more eyeballs on your content as a result, and you’ll need to spend less time looking for articles and memes (created by other people) to share just to keep your Facebook page or group looking active.
+Finally, if you take the time to create regular content for your photography blog, you’ll soon build up a bank of articles that you can be sharing on social media.

 Related reading: How to promote your photography blog and reach more people

-We all know social media algorithms favour active pages which achieve good levels of engagement.
-By sharing, promoting and repurposing your blog content on social media, you are not only going to increase the likelihood of that blog post being seen by more people, but you’re also sharing content that drives traffic to your site rather than someone else’s.
+We all know social media algorithms favour active accounts which achieve good levels of engagement.
+By sharing, promoting and repurposing your blog content on social media, you’re going to increase the likelihood that that blog post is clicked on and seen by more people.
+Importantly, you’ll also be sharing content that drives traffic to your site rather than someone else’s.

 Isn’t it about time you invested in your photography blog?

 If you need some help with getting your blogging strategy off the ground, why not book a Blogging Clinic with me?
-These are 90 minutes of consultancy, focussed on helping you develop or improve on your current blogging strategy.
+These are 60 minute-long ‘Power Hours’ focused on helping you develop or improve on your current blogging strategy.
 Find out more about my blogging clinics here.